 Even though experts like MisterCanada have said it is not possible to find large folders in Google Drive, there have been a few ways that we used to do it.
 Although, It is not recommended to use these options due to the flaws, especially now that we have Clean Drive to do the heavy lifting.

-Option 1: Download a folder and view its size by right-clicking on a folder and selecting download.
+You can right-click on a folder and selecting download.
 Google will zip up the files in the folder, and then you download the files and can extract the folder on your computer.

 Problems with Option 1: First, this would require you to download each folder one by one and would take an unreasonable amount of time if you have more than a few folders.
 Second, when you download a folder, Google converts all your Google Docs and Google Sheets to a different format (DOCX and XLS, respectively).
 When Google converts your files, it changes the actual size of the files and is not an accurate representation of the storage used.
 Also, downloading the files does not account for versions of a single file, and Google Drive does consume storage space for each version of a stored file.
 Last, downloading a folder from Google Drive does not consider the file’s owner, making it unclear if the storage space used is from a file you own (using your storage space) or a file owned by someone else (not using your storage space).

-Option 2: Sync all the files from Google Drive to your computer.
 You can install Google Drive for desktop, which can sync your Google Drive files to your computer.
 Then find and install a 3rd party application to help remove your large folders.

 Problem with Option 2: Believe it or not, this is even worse than Option 1 since it includes all the issues mentioned in Option 1 plus more.
 Additionally, syncing requires that you download all of your files to a desktop computer.
 You may not have enough storage on your computer (especially if using a Chromebook) to download everything.
 There is also much more time required to download all of your files.
 If you can download all of your files, you will find that all your Google Docs and Google Sheets are shortcuts to the Google Drive website, so finding your large folders will be completely inaccurate.
 You will also need to install a 3rd party application to find your large folders.
 Is the application safe or full of malware?
 Last, when you upload your files back to Google Drive, there is the risk of creating duplicates in Google Drive or corrupting files if the upload does not complete perfectly.